rmtonmoy/cryptojacking/README.md

 # Wasm Extractor
-Collects all WebAssembly modules from a given website
+Collects all WebAssembly modules from a given *list of websites*.

+The text below this line has been copy-pasted.

 ## Background
 Since we published our [DIMVA paper](https://www.tu-braunschweig.de/Medien-DB/ias/pubs/2019-dimva.pdf), I got multiple questions about our data collection and implementation.
 Here is a simplified version of this code as a small, stand-alone version using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 Unfortunately, it can not collect modules running in WebWorkers.
 If this is a requirement for you, consider one of the [alternatives](#alternatives).